 Hawthorne's Permit Parking Program is an initiative designed to give residents a better chance of finding an on-street parking space in their neighborhood.
 The parking spaces in Hawthorne's Commuter Zone are regulated as "Resident Parking Permit Required" or "Non-Resident Parking Permit Required".

-Permits are distributed by the Office of the Administrator, First Floor, Borough Hall, 445 Lafayette Avenue.
+Permits are distributed by the Police Records Department, First Floor, Borough Hall, 445 Lafayette Avenue.

 Permit fees are non-refundable and permits cannot be transferred to another person.